mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 > “Good Knowing Advisors, common people are Buddhas and affliction is Bodhi.
 Past thoughts deluded are the thoughts of a common person.
 Future thoughts enlightened are the thoughts of a Buddha.
 Past thoughts attached to states of being are afflictions, and future thoughts separate from states of being are Bodhi.”

 In this paragraph, I think *paramita* is mentioned in terms of *bodhi*.
-Bodhi is simultaneously delusion; delusion is bodhi.
-So enlightenment, life and death, are nirvana, [and] nirvana *is* life and death, simultaneously.
+Bodhi is simultaneously delusion, delusion is bodhi, enlightenment.
+Life and death *are* nirvana, [and] nirvana *is* life and death, simultaneously.
 No gap between.

 I always [say] life and death [and] nirvana, enlightenment, all exist at the same and one ground.
-That characteristic of *same and one ground* are very wondrous, mysterious.
+That characteristic of *same and one ground* is very wondrous, mysterious.
 We don’t know what it is, how it is functioning.
 We don’t know, but it exists, and also it is the original nature of individual life.
-And then, *the same and one ground* is characterized by exchanging, [causing] all living beings to exchanging their own positions.
-Mountains, skies.
-We don’t know how mountain exchanges its own position with skies, and the clouds; we don’t know, but simultaneously, they do.
+And then, *the same and one ground* is characterized by exchanging, [causing] all living beings to exchang their own positions.
+Mountains, skies – we don’t know how mountain exchanges its own position with skies, and the clouds, we don’t know, but simultaneously they do.
 That is called *life of mountain*.
-That’s why we are impressed by the life of mountains.
-That’s why we learn many lives of being through life of mountains.
+That’s why we are impressed by [the] life of mountains.
+That’s why we learn many lives of being *through* life of mountains.

 So *life of mountain* is not the mountain *we* think, it is manifestation of buddhas and ancestors.
-Dogen Zenji [says this] in the Sutra of the Mountains and Waters in *Shobogenzo*.
+Dogen Zenji [says this] in the “Sutra of the Mountains and Waters” in *Shobogenzo*.
 In the first sentence, he [says this ...]: “The mountains and waters of the immediate present [are] the manifestation of buddhas and ancestors.”

 So, “common people are Buddhas, and affliction is Bodhi.
 Past thoughts deluded are the thoughts of a common person.
 Future thoughts enlightened are the thoughts of a Buddha.”
 If you have deluded thoughts in previous moment, you are a common person.
 If you have enlightened thought in the following moment, you are an enlightened person.
 So there is no particular frame or label, because it is original nature, so-called wisdom, or emptiness.
-So if you do it, if you have a deluded thought right now – deluded thought means deluded behaviors, deluded doings – then you are a common person, you are a deluded person.
+So if you do it, if you have a deluded thought right now – *deluded thought* means deluded *behaviors*, deluded *doings* – then you are a common person, you are a deluded person.
 And if you have enlightened behaviors, you are buddha.
-So that’s why we have to throw the ball – in other words, you have to see your object, next you have to deal with the object, like ball thrown into the stream of water.
+So that’s why we have to throw the ball – in other words, you have to see your object, [and] next you have to deal with the object, like ball thrown into the stream of water.
 And then, we have to just maintain the flow activity.
-Freely flowing water; we have to maintain.
+Freely flowing water; we have to maintain [this].
 This is our behavior and doings.

 So at every moment, your life is alive.
+And that is most important.

-And that is the most important.
 That’s why Dogen Zenji says, “When you witness one side, the other side is obscure.”
 Just like ice and water, for example.
 When you see the ice, that’s it: ice, no water.
-So when you have a deluded thought: it’s deluded.
-So, no enlightenment, enlightened aspect of buddha.
+So when you have a deluded thought, it’s deluded.
+So, no enlightened aspect of buddha.
 But ice doesn’t have its own substance, so next moment, if you have enlightened doings, you become buddha.
 So that is water.
 If you say, “see the water,” there is nothing, so-called ice.
 So ice: if you see ice, ice occupies the whole world.

 That’s why in the chapter of *Shobogenzo* “One Bright Pearl,” Gensha Zen Master says, “The whole universe is one bright pearl.”
 That means, if you stand up straight, the whole world stands up straight.
 And also, when you come, the whole world comes; when you leave, the whole world leaves.
 I think you should taste this one.
 Otherwise, you cannot have perfect peace wherever you may be: in death, in life.
-When we die, we have to die; that’s it.
+When you die, you have to die; that’s it.
 No other world.
-Even though you have some slightly other world, well, you cannot die in peace.
+[If] you have some slightly other world, well, you cannot die in peace.
 So if you die, the whole world dies with you.
 It’s just like ice and water.

 That is [what] Dogen Zenji [always says] in *Shobogenzo*: life and death, or the whole world.
 You can read it [in] *Genjokoan* – Dogen Zenji [talks about it] in that one.